Good day everyone!

-Using real life, practical stories, this book emphasizes the power of a frugal lifestyle and shows that anyone can create wealth and a comfortable life by simply being mindful and strategic about expenses.
+Using real-life, practical stories, this book emphasizes the power of a frugal lifestyle and shows that anyone can create wealth and comfortable life by simply being mindful and strategic about expenses.
 It shows (with multiple examples) that, despite popular belief, the riches people in the country (and probably the world) are not out there mindlessly spending money on luxuries.
 They are actually frugal and smart about how they allocate their money and towards what.

 A lot of what I just said may sound like common sense but you have to read the book in order to check out all the stories and see for yourself the real truth about how the rich get richer.